 The fastest and most effective solution is a bedwetting alarm.
 If used as directed, up to 9 in 10 children will stop wetting the bed.
 Be patient - it can take older children longer to learn to stop bedwetting.
 But with your help, they'll get there.

-Get the ideal alarm for children age 9 to 12: DRI Sleeper eclipse.
+The ideal alarm for children age 9 to 12 is the DRI Sleeper eclipse.